OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 - [Radare2](https://rada.re/r/ "Radare2") is a complete framework for reverse engineering and analyzing.
 It is built with the Capstone disassembler engine, Keystone assembler, and Unicorn CPU emulation engine.
 Radare2 supports iOS binaries and many useful iOS-specific features, such as a native Objective-C parser and an iOS debugger.

 - [Ghidra](https://ghidra-sre.org/ "Ghidra") is a software reverse engineering (SRE) suite of tools developed by NSA's Research Directorate.
-Please refer to the [installation guide](https://ghidra-sre.org/InstallationGuide.html "Ghidra Installation Guide") on how to install it and look at the [cheat sheet](https://ghidra-sre.org/CheatSheet.html "Cheat Sheet") for a first overview of available commands and shortcuts.
+This tool has been discussed in "[Ghidra](0x04c-tampering-and-reverse-engineering.md#ghidra "Ghidra")" section.

 ##### Building a Reverse Engineering Environment for Free